The Red Baron (1972 film): Crew

-Home video
+Home media

 This film was released on VHS in 1983 in the United Kingdom by Odyssey Video.
-And in 1985 in North America by Prism Entertainment in 1985 under the Children's Video Playground lineup.
-It was also re-released on VHS in the UK by Channel 5 Home Video in 1986.
+And in 1985 in North America by Prism Entertainment in 1985 under the Children's Video Playground lineup.It was also re-released on VHS in the UK by Channel 5 Home Video in 1986.

 There is also a Swedish dub of the film that was also released on VHS by Din Video, released as Röde Baronen.

 However, among these home video releases, the synopsis for them falsely claim there are cat villains in the film with Putzi being the main villain that has kidnapped Princess Sophie, when it is actually Prince Heinrich that eloped with her.
 Putzi is actually the Red Baron's assistant.